Before and After Care for Cesarean Section

 It’s important to not confuse cesarean sections with an episiotomy.
 That’s when they make an incision in the perineum to make delivery easier.
 However, cesarean sections are performed above the pelvis.

 Previously, this operation was only used in cases where the life of the mother was in danger and the baby was still alive.
-However, doctors started using this technique when having a natural birth was unfeasible.
+However, doctors started using this technique when having a natural birth was unfeasible, as indicated by several studies.

 Nowadays, it’s the most common obstetric surgical operation in developed countries.
 Over the last few years, the number of cesarean sections has increased considerably.

 Gynecologists recommend cesarean sections when vaginal delivery can be risky for both the pregnant woman and the baby.
 Some possible complications can occur if delivery is complicated and long.
-Women may have an abnormal pelvis, may be exhausted or have uterine malformations.
+Women may have an abnormal pelvis, might be exhausted, or have uterine malformations.

 If the baby is suffering, doctors usually choose to perform the surgery and go forward with a cesarean section.